wellofspirit/AutoUpnp/README.md

 This project implements a small upnp port mapping program.
 It automatically adds port mapping based on configuration.

+It is particularly useful if you are in a nested LAN, where you can access IGP router but your program does not know how to talk to it.
+You still need to configure your local router for port forwarding though

 It is designed to run in docker.

 So far it only works with certain TP-Link router.